-Dr. John Nisim, in the Live to 110 Podcast: Alternative Cancer Treatments, mentioned that he also firmly believes that cancer has emotional causes.
+Dr. John Nisim, in the Podcast: Alternative Cancer Treatments, mentioned that he also firmly believes that cancer has emotional causes.
 Learn more about his natural cancer methods, why chemo and radiation are the only treatments options offered to you at your doctor’s, and the many, many options you have for successful cancer treatment.

 1. Artherholt SB, Fann JR. Psychosocial care in cancer.
 Current Psychiatry Reports 2012;14(1):23-29. http://www.ncbi.nlm.nih.gov/pubmed/22068509

 2. Fashoyin-Aje LA, Martinez KA, Dy SM.
 New patient-centered care standards from the Commission on Cancer: opportunities and challenges.
 Journal of Supportive Oncology 2012; e-pub ahead of print March 20, 2012. http://www.ncbi.nlm.nih.gov/pubmed/22440532